TRUSTS

 Who needs a trust?

 Not everyone needs a trust, but most people should consider one.
 Setting up a trust is an excellent way to control what happens to your estate, regardless of its size, to possibly reduce estate taxes and protect against the expense and aggravation of probate.
-Unlike wills, trusts are not subject to probate and therefore allow you to keep your affairs private.

 What are the types of Trusts?